luoyan0517/WebApi/_posts/2015-01-16-referential-constraint.md

 {% endhighlight %}

-2. a navigation property and specify the associated foreign key name, for example:
+2.a navigation property and specify the associated foreign key name, for example:

 {% highlight csharp %}
 public class Order